Bylaws Integrity & Alignment Review

 Share information about your organization.
 We assess structural fit and readiness to determine whether this review is the right next step.

-A good fit is an organization with existing bylaws and leadership ready to engage in a substantive governance review, including how decisions are made in practice, not just how they are written.
+A strong fit is an organization with leadership that is prepared to engage in a focused governance process, including examining how decisions are actually made in practice, not just how they are written.

 2. Receive Next Steps

-We’ll respond within five business days.
+We’ll review your form and respond within five business days.
 If there’s a good fit, we’ll send additional details, including our process and payment options.
 If it’s not the right fit, we’ll suggest a more suitable program.

 3. Move Forward